eyra/fertility-prediction-challenge/README.md

 ### Submit your method

-Follow the instructions below to submit your method:
+Submit your method via the "Submit Method" task on the Next platform by providing a link to the repository with your method (GitHub commit URL).
+Follow the instructions below:

 1. Make sure that you describe your model in the `description.md` file in your GitHub repository and commit changes (i.e. save changes locally)
-2. Push the commit (i.e. upload changed version to your online repository). **Important**: make sure that you only push the relevant files and make sure that you **do not upload any of the datasets**.
+2. Push the commit (i.e. upload changed version to your online repository). ❗️**Important**: make sure that you only push the relevant files and make sure that you **do not upload any of the datasets**.
 3. In GitHub make sure that the checks pass:

 ![](https://github.com/eyra/fertility-prediction-challenge/blob/master/images/Checks%20passed.png)